doubleirish/lecture1_jdbc/README.md

 - we show how JDBC is not great at loading one-to-many relationships  e.g a User has many phones

 ### Class UserDao5OneToMany
-- Spring JdbcTemplates eliminate low level boilerplate like Connections and prepareStaments, they also assist with checked exceptions
+- Spring JdbcTemplates eliminate low level boilerplate like Connections and prepareStaments, they also assist with checked exceptions.
+Classes like the ResultSetExtractor help us centralize and reuse the mapping from Sql result sets into Java classes.

 # Client Server Setup.